Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 177.  ### Question177
 Which one is true?

-- [ ] There is no assignment for both Sprint Backlog elements
+- [ ] There is no assignment for both Sprint Backlog elements.
-- [x] The Team can assign a task to a Team member with consensus
+- [x] The team can assign a task to a Team member with consensus.
-- [ ] The Team should assign both Sprint Backlog elements
+- [ ] The team should assign both Sprint Backlog elements.
-- [ ] The Team assigns a Sprint Backlog Item to a Team member
+- [ ] The team assigns a Sprint Backlog Item to a Team member.

 _[⬆ Back to Top](#table-of-contents)_